FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/_index.md

 After installing Transfer CFT{{< TransferCFT/componentshortname  >}}
 , but before starting Transfer CFT{{< TransferCFT/componentshortname  >}} you should:

-- Execute the profile.bat in the Transfer CFT{{< TransferCFT/componentshortname >}} runtime directory to define environment variables, or execute profile.ps1 if you are using Windows PowerShell instead of Batch.
+- Execute the `profile.bat` in the Transfer CFT{{< TransferCFT/componentshortname >}} runtime directory to define environment variables, or execute `profile.ps1` if you are using Windows PowerShell instead of Batch.
 - Create a new set of Transfer
     CFT working files, parameters, partners, catalog, communication file, logs, use the sample configuration files cft-tcp.conf and cft-tcp-part.conf in the `runtime\conf` directory.
 You can configure these during the product installation or manually after installation.
-- Use cftinit &lt;configuration\_file> > and/or cftupdate to interpret the parameter and
+- Use `cftinit <configuration_file>` > and/or `cftupdate` to interpret the parameter and
     partner files.
     ```
     cftinit conf\\cft-tcp.conf